Avuxo/APM/README.md

 // your express code
 ```

-Or without the use of the build in server:
+Or without the use of the built in express server:

 ```js
 const app = require('express')();